Alexi5/footprints-public/README.md

 managing multiple versions of Ruby on your host OS, and will hopefully also make it easier to run on a non-Mac environment.

-1. [Install the appropriate version of Docker](https://www.docker.com/get-started) for your host OS
+1. To begin, install the latest Docker: [Install the appropriate version of Docker](https://www.docker.com/get-started) for your host OS

+2. Next, configure Docker for Mac or Docker Machine
+### Docker for Mac Instructions
-2. Once your local Docker agent is running, [use Docker Compose](https://docs.docker.com/compose/) to bring up the Rails environment:
+Once your local Docker agent is running, [use Docker Compose](https://docs.docker.com/compose/) to bring up the Rails environment:

 ```bash
 cd /path/to/footprints-public